rufilboss/aws_codedeploy/README.md

 ```sh
 npm i
 ```
-  Also make sure you are on the latest version of node, check this out to update node to the latest version.[Link](https://medium.com/stackfame/how-to-update-node-js-to-latest-version-linux-ubuntu-osx-windows-others-105749e90040)
+  Also, make sure you have the latest version of node installed in your working directory, check this out on how to update node to the latest version.[Link](https://medium.com/stackfame/how-to-update-node-js-to-latest-version-linux-ubuntu-osx-windows-others-105749e90040)
-  ### Node Version Manager(NVM) [RECOMMENDED]
+  ### Node Version Manager [nvm](https://github.com/nvm-sh/nvm) [RECOMMENDED]
   Verify installation by using the following command:
   ```sh
   command -v nvm